The Jim Henson Company: 2000–2004

-Jim Henson Home Entertainment logo used since 2001.

 In 2000, the Henson family sold the company to the German media company EM.TV & Merchandising AG, for $680 million.
 That summer, EM.TV sold Henson's stakes in the Odyssey and Kermit cable channels in exchange for an 8.2% stake in Hallmark-controlled Crown Media Holdings.
 By the end of 2000, after EM.TV subsequently experienced major financial problems, EM.TV sold the company's ownership of the Sesame Street Muppets and Henson's small interest in the Noggin television network to Sesame Workshop, and by early 2001, Henson itself was marked for sale.
 Disney, Viacom, HIT Entertainment, AOL Time Warner, Haim Saban, Classic Media, as well as Henson management, among others, were all parties reportedly interested in acquiring the company.

 In December 2002, a deal was announced in which EM.TV would sell a 49.9% stake in Henson to an investment group led by Dean Valentine, a former executive at Disney and UPN.
 However, in March 2003, the deal was canceled, citing financial issues on Valentine's part.
 In May 2003, EM.TV was reportedly nearing an agreement to sell Henson to a consortium between Classic Media and Sesame Workshop (with financing from Sony Pictures Entertainment), until the Henson family re-acquired the company for a closing price of $84 million.

+Four months later in September of that year following the re-acquisition of The Jim Henson Company by the Henson family from EM.TV in May of that year, The Jim Henson Company had shuttered its British production operations as its two UK/European executives Martin Baker and Angus Fletcher departed the company.

 In February 2004, Henson sold the Muppets and Bear in the Big Blue House to Disney, who subsequently formed The Muppets Studio (known at that time as The Muppets Holding Company).
 The term "Muppet", likewise, became a legal trademark of Disney; Sesame Workshop retained permission to use the term for its Sesame Street characters under a perpetuity license from Disney.